THUDM/ComputerRL/README.md

 > * **Impact of Missing Configuration**: If these configurations are not properly set up, the corresponding tasks will fail to execute correctly, resulting in lower evaluation scores.

-To run the ComputerRL agent in our paper, you can execute the following command:
+To run the AutoGLM-OS agent in our paper, you can execute the following command:

 Set the **OPENAI_API_KEY** environment variable with your API key
 ```bash